-Sophomores (CTE course only) Juniors Seniors GPA of 3.5 or higher Must pass Accuplacer Must have written approval from administration & counselor GPA of 2.8 Must pass Accuplacer
+Sophomores (CTE course only) Juniors Seniors GPA of 3.5 or higher Must pass Accuplacer Must have written approval from administration & counselor GPA of 3.2 Must pass Accuplacer GPA of 2.8 Must pass Accuplacer

 Foreign Exchange Students: Foreign exchange students will need to meet requirements as equated to Sebeka High School standards in order to receive a diploma or certificate of attendance.
 Students are to meet with the counselor at the beginning of the year to determine if they will be on track for a high school diploma or receive a certificate of attendance for their academic year in America.